EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 ### 4.1 Variables

-Variables in CSpeedy are declared using the `var` keyword, followed by the variable name and an optional type annotation.
+Variables in Celeris are declared using the `var` keyword, followed by the variable name and an optional type annotation.
 Initialization can be performed at the time of declaration.

 #### Declaration Syntax